-What Golf Ball Should You Use?
+Which Golf Ball Should You Use?

 Using the right golf ball when you're out on the course can have an immense impact on your scorecard.
 To the untrained eye, golf balls may all look the same, but each model has its own specifications and innovative components.

-- How do golf balls work?
+- How golf balls are made and how they work

 First off, it is important to appreciate the technological marvel that is the modern golf ball.
 We are centuries away from beech balls with inconsistent flight.
 Nowadays, urethane skins and synthetic resin core are the main components inside a golf ball.